belltree-taka/ZenDo/UPDATE.md

 ## Updated History
 - Remaining Item Count is a derived state and gets updated along with its root state so does not need further code adjustment (2025/01/28).
 - The issue that same item can be added when the existing item is updated is fixed (2025/01/28).
 ## Future Update
-- Remaining Item Count -
 - Create Category for Todo items
 - UI Update
+- Prohibit desktop use and landscape mode on phones